msimecek/Speech-Training-Pipeline/Docker/README.md

 ### 1. Data preparation

 > **Important:** Keep on mind that all TXT files should be encoded as UTF-8 BOM and should not contain any UTF-8 characters above U+00A1 in the [Unicode characters table](http://www.utf8-chartable.de/).
 These are typically `–`, `‘`, `‚`, `“` etc.
->
-> We're planning to add validations/converters into the process itself.

 **Prepare source audio/video recordings.** We usually use WAVs, but technically they can be any audio/video files as long as *ffmpeg* is able to process them.
 You can use multiple files and each of them can be hours long.
 We recommend total length no less than 4-5 hours.